2023 Solar Incentives Guide for Bellmawr, NJ - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The phrase "solar incentives" broadly refers to financial incentives that are in place to encourage increased use of renewable energy by making solar panels more affordable.
-You may qualify for different types of incentives, such as discounts, cash back or credit towards your monthly utility bill, depending on your situation.
-Certain incentives come from your specific utility company, county or municipality, some from the state of New Jersey and others from the federal government.
-Some solar incentives you might qualify for are:
+Solar incentives mitigate the cost of installing solar panels on your home.
+Financial incentives like these are intended to encourage more Americans to make the switch to renewable energy.
+You may be eligible for different kinds of incentives, including cash back, discounts or credit towards your monthly utility bill, depending on your situation.
+Some incentives come from your specific utility company, county or municipality, some from the state of New Jersey and others from the federal government.
+Types of solar incentives might include:

 Federal Solar Incentives

-Curious how the ITC might apply to your specific situation?
-Get in touch with your local Bellmawr solar panel installer to get more information.
+To more fully understand how the ITC could apply to your situation, reach out to your local Bellmawr solar panel installer and ask for more information.

 The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
-The new Clean Energy Credit is valid until 2035.
-You can now receive a 30% credit for solar systems that began installation after January 1, 2022 and are completed by the end of 2032.
-The total credit will then decrease annually until it expires.
-Beginning in 2023, it will also be easier to qualify for credits for energy storage systems under this new program.
+For solar systems installed between January 1, 2022 and December 31, 2032, homeowners may be eligible for a credit for 30% of the total cost.
+The percentage will then decrease annually until the Clean Energy Credit expires in 2035.
+Starting in 2023, it will also be easier to obtain credits for energy storage systems with the new act.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Bellmawr solar panel company can answer any questions you have and explain how the new Clean Energy Credit will apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Bellmawr solar panel company can answer your questions and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives

-Some solar incentives may be offered at the local or state level.
-As with federal incentives, these can include rebates, tax credits and more.
+In addition to federal solar incentives, there are often also state ones.
+Rebates, tax credits and more might be available at a more local level.
 Certain incentives are offered for only a limited time, while others are ongoing.
 Your local solar incentives may come from the New Jersey government, or from your specific county or municipality.